Formula Use Cases

 The Formula Column is one of the more popular ways to manipulate data on monday.com.
 From simple mathematical calculations to more complicated formulas, by utilizing our library of available functions, the Formula Column can help you simplify complex problems.

-Now, let's further explore some of the use cases that we've collected.
 Below you'll find some of the most common ways to use the Formula Column ⬇️

 Adding or subtracting days from a date